pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_0_understanding_datasources.md

 ### Supported Storages

 Datasource can be seen as a driver to access your data.
-It can currently be connected to two types of storages :
+It can currently be connected to two types of storages:

-* **Local FileSystem** : folder located on the same server as where the service is running
+- **Local FileSystem**: folder located on the same server as where the service is running
-* **Object Storage**: S3-compatible remote storage (can be a proper S3 or anything implementing the API).
+- **Object Storage**: S3-compatible remote storage (can be a proper S3 or anything implementing the API).

 You will see next how to create and manage datasources via the admin interface.